 OSHA requires businesses to maintain up to five years of records on the worksite.
 Furthermore, certain employers must submit a summary to OSHA of all the injuries and illnesses recorded for the previous year between February and April each year.

 Record Injury and Illness Data Online

-As of January 01, 2017, OSHA requires certain employers to submit their workplace injury and illness related data electronically.
-It claims that the analysis of such data allows OSHA to uses resources more efficiently and helps come up with better solutions to tackle hazards at those workplaces.
+As of January 01, 2017, OSHA requires certain employers to submit their workplace injury and illness-related data electronically.
+It claims that the analysis of such data allows OSHA to use resources more efficiently and helps come up with better solutions to tackle hazards at those workplaces.

 How do Electronic Submissions Work?

-By making such information public, it can push employers to focus on providing a safe environment to employees by signing up for Safety & Compliance Training.
-It can help protect the lives of many workers that could be at a risk of sustaining injuries and illnesses due to their employers’ carelessness.
+Making such information public, can push employers to focus on providing a safe environment to employees by signing up for Safety & Compliance Training.
+It can help protect the lives of many workers that could be at risk of sustaining injuries and illnesses due to their employers’ carelessness.